mymonero/mymonero-app-js/README.md

 ## Downloads

-Download the latest version from our website at [mymonero.com/app](https://www.mymonero.com/app) or from the Releases tab. *(Coming soon)*
+Download the latest version from our website at [mymonero.com](https://www.mymonero.com) or from the Releases tab.

 Developers and pre-release testers who would like to use and work on the app can run it by obtaining the source and running one of the build commands below.